 2. Don’t Share Information that meant to be Private

-Same goes for social media.
+The same goes for social media.
 If one of your close friends is asking for confidential information via a chat, then you should use caution.
-Hacker must have got the access to your friend’s account.
+Hacker must have got access to your friend’s account.
 Remember, don’t share such details at all with anyone.

 3. Monitor your Transactions and Credit Report

-Monitoring your credit card and banking transactions are crucial.
-Make it in your daily to-do list.
-If someone fraud you with these then you can quickly catch it in the statement and contact to the respective officials in time.
+Monitoring your credit card and banking transactions is crucial.
+Make it on your daily to-do list.
+If someone fraud you with these then you can quickly catch it in the statement and contact the respective officials in time.

 4. Think before you Click or Download